OWASP/www-chapter-harrisburg/index.md

 #### May 2021 Meetup

-- For the virtual meetup in May 2021 we were happy to have the host of Absolute AppSec Podcast.
+- For the virtual meetup in May 2021 we were happy to have the hosts of Absolute AppSec Podcast.
 Seth Law @sethlaw and Ken Johnson @cktricky.
 They talked about cyber security risks to the organization.

 Chronicles of True Risq